c0c0n3/kitt4sme/arch/intro/platform.md

 of a vague, catch-all statement, so we should put flesh on the bones of it.

-### Guiding principles
+### Key concepts and guiding principles
-The basic idea is that of a service mesh, multi-tenant, cloud architecture to assemble AI components from a marketplace into a tailor-made service offering for a factory, connect these components to the shop floor, and enables them to store and exchange data in an interoperable, secure, privacy-preserving and scalable way.
+The KITT4SME (software) platform is a service mesh, multi-tenant, cloud architecture designed to assemble AI components from a marketplace into a tailor-made service offering for a factory, connect these components to the shop floor, and enable them to store and exchange data in an interoperable, secure, privacy-preserving and scalable way.
+The KITT4SME platform comprises loosely-coupled Web services that run in a cluster environment and relies on a dedicated cluster software infrastructure.
 The platform design revolves around the key concepts and principles outlined below.

+#### Key software stacks
+The KITT4SME platform relies on a dedicated cluster software infrastructure.
+This cluster software, referred to as "mesh infrastructure" in the following, orchestrates the deployment and operation of services and provides a uniform, programmable interface to computational resources (CPU, memory, storage) across cluster nodes.
+Additionally, the mesh infrastructure provides a programmable interface to manage, secure and observe service traffic independently of services.
+Kubernetes together with Istio form the preferred software stack to provide the mesh infrastructure, although similar products may be employed.
+In any case, it should be noted that several cloud providers offer the whole mesh infrastructure as a managed service which would dramatically simplify the implementation of the KITT4SME platform if running the KITT4SME services in a commercial cloud were an option.
+(Whether that may be the case is still not clear at the time of writing.)

+Purely from a software standpoint, a key project objective is to combine both the FIWARE and RAMP platforms in a unique software offering tailored to the manufacturing industry.
+FIWARE is an open-source platform to build Internet of Things (IoT) applications.
+It provides the building blocks to acquire data from the shop floor and create a digital representation of it which can then be queried and manipulated to control physical devices in the factory, e.g. stop a conveyor belt.
+RAMP is a digital marketplace where Smart industry solution providers can offer their software to manufacturing industry customers.

 #### Platform services
 A service is a distinct part of the platform that provides some functionality